Contactless Bank cards

 logo_cepas_blue.jpeg

-To use SimplyGo with these cards, please switch the payment mode of your card to contactless payment at the Assisted Service Kiosks or Top-Up Kiosks located at all MRT and LRT stations.
+To use SimplyGo with these cards, please switch the payment mode of your card to contactless payment at the Assisted Service Kiosks or Top-Up Kiosks located at all MRT, LRT stations and bus interchanges.

 For co-brand bank cards, the EZ-Link or NETS FlashPay function will be the default payment mode for transit.
 You will need to visit the Assisted Service Kiosks or Top-Up Kiosks located at train stations or bus interchanges to switch to contactless payment mode.